• Skip to primary navigation

 5. bring the soup to a boil, then reduce heat and cook for 15 minutes; then turn off the heat and let sit for 5 to 10 minutes

-side view of the soup being blended in a blender
+The soup being blended in a blender.

 5. using an immersion blender or regular blender with a vented lid, blend until smooth and creamy